 is considered by some to be the eighth wonder of the world.
 These two architectural complexes are of great historical and cultural significance.
 It was built in the sixteenth century by Philip II to commemorate the victory over the French at the Battle of San Quentin.
 It also serves as a mausoleum for his father, Charles V. You can visit the monastery, two palaces, a church, two cemeteries, an extensive library and many works of art from April to September 10am to 7pm, and from October to March until 6pm.
 Closed Mondays.
 Trains depart from Madrid Atocha station.
 The trip takes one hour.
 From the train station there are bus connections for climbing up the complex.

-is the old part of town declared a National Historic Landmark and has been preserved from the Middle Ages.
+is the old part of the town declared a National Historic Landmark and has been preserved from the Middle Ages.
 It was built on a hill surrounded by the Tagus River and the streets leading up are narrow and labyrinthine like.
-The main monuments to visit are: The Church of Santo Tome, La Casa Museo de El Greco, Toledo Cathedral, the Synagogue of the Transit and El Alcázar.
+The main monuments to visit are The Church of Santo Tome, La Casa Museo de El Greco, Toledo Cathedral, the Synagogue of the Transit, and El Alcázar.
 Trains depart from Madrid eight times daily from Atocha station.
 The trip takes an hour and a half.
-From the train station there are buses that take you to the center of the city.
+From the train station, there are buses that take you to the center of the city.

 - Plaza Colón

-Is located in the encounter of Chamberí, Centro and Salamanca districts of Madrid, Spain.
-This plaza and its fountain commemorate the explorer Christopher Columbus, whose name in Spanish was Cristóbal Colón.
+Is located in the encounter of Chamberí, Centro, and Salamanca districts of Madrid, Spain.
+This plaza and its fountain commemorate the explorer Christopher Columbus, whose name in Spanish as Cristóbal Colón.